 Supporting your expenses.

-U.S. StudentsTitle IV federally-funded financial aid may be used by eligible NSE students enrolled at U.S. member colleges and universities.
-Federal aid is awarded by and disbursed from the institution where tuition and fees are paid.
+U.S. StudentsTitle IV federal financial aid may be used by eligible NSE students enrolled at U.S. member colleges and universities.
+Federal aid is awarded by and disbursed by the home campus.
 Since federal aid is based on a real campus budget, the amount of your award for the period of exchange may vary from that received while attending your home university.

 File your Free Application for Federal Student Aid (FAFSA) by stated campus deadlines or January 1.
 Failure to do so may result in loss of financial aid or a diminished aid package.

-Home PaymentFor eligible students exchanging under Home Payment, federally-funded financial aid is awarded by, and disbursed from, your home campus.
+Home PaymentFor eligible students exchanging under Home Payment, federal financial aid is awarded by, and disbursed from the home campus.
 College Work Study will not be available while on exchange.

 FAFSA: If exchanging under Home Payment, list only the FAFSA code for your home campus.
 Do not list the FAFSA code for your exchange site(s).
-This could result in an over-award, which must be repaid.
+This could result in an over-award and financial aid errors.